rubin-dp0/tutorial-notebooks/README.md

 Branches `main` and `prod` will usually match, except for short periods of time when updates from multiple development branches are being collected in `main` before "releasing" updated notebooks in a single PR to `prod`.
 The `prod` branch appears automatically in IDF RSP users' home directories.
 Any user who obtains this repository with `git clone` can switch from `main` to `prod` using `git checkout prod` to ensure they are using the "released" versions.

-Additional tutorials might be added as the [DP0 Delegates Assemblies](https://dp0-1.lsst.io/dp0-delegate-resources/index.html) series progresses.

-More DP0 documentation can be found at [dp0-1.lsst.io](https://dp0-1.lsst.io).
+More DP0 documentation can be found at [dp0-2.lsst.io](https://dp0-2.lsst.io).

 **Acknowledgements**